18xx introduction

 Collecting profiling information

-Note that you may need to temporarily decrease the value of perf_event_paranoid
+Note that you may need to temporarily decrease the value of perf_event_paranoid in order to collect profiling information.

 You should then restore its original value.